ibm-cloud-docs/satellite/locations.md

 :    To create an RHCOS enabled location, you must [create it manually](/docs/satellite?topic=satellite-loc-manual-create).

-I want to create a location with reduced firewall footprint :    Depending on your setup, you might be able to connect your location to a single network destination instead of multiple destinations to reduce the number of outbound IP addresses to allow on your firewall.
+I want to create a location with reduced firewall footprint :    Depending on your setup, you can connect your location to a single network destination instead of multiple destinations to reduce the number of outbound IP addresses to allow on your firewall.
 For more information, see [Creating Red Hat CoreOS enabled Locations with reduced firewall footprint](/docs/satellite?topic=satellite-coreos-reduced-firewall).

 ## Is my location enabled for Red Hat CoreOS?